-Transitioning from being a student to a qualified occupational therapist is a demanding time in your professional career.
-Received knowledge crashes headlong into a barrage of real-world exceptions.
-The identity and lifestyle of a student ceases as the world of work envelops it.
+Transitioning from being a student to a qualified occupational therapist is a demanding time at the start of your professional career and can sometimes be quite challenging: received knowledge crashes headlong into a barrage of real-world exceptions.
+The identity and lifestyle of a student ceases as the world of work replaces it.

-In March 2020 The Elizabeth Casson Trust commissioned an exciting project with Dr Lynne Goodacre, an occupational therapist, researcher, writer and personal coach.
-The purpose of the project is to help newly qualified occupational therapist feel supported during their first year of practice or, as Lynne has termed it – Year 1: Thriving not Surviving.
+In March 2020 The Elizabeth Casson Trust commissioned an exciting project with Dr Lynne Goodacre, an occupational therapist, researcher and personal coach and Rob Young, an artist and writer who helps NHS Leaders to communicate.
+The purpose of the project, called Year 1: Thriving not Surviving, was to create resources to support the wellbeing of newly qualified occupational therapists in their first year of practice.

 Ten first year occupational therapists answered a call to work with Lynne and Rob.
 Over the course of six months they engaged with the wider occupational therapy community to co-produce a series of freely available self-coaching resources.
 Their commitment, energy and time has ensured that the resources are embedded in the real-life experiences of this community.

 If you are in your first year of practice, download and take a look at the guides.
 They are not meant to be worked through in one go but are designed to help you pause, reflect and work on aspects of your life which may be challenging.
 Dip into whichever best meets your needs and, as the group themselves said, ‘I need to remember to OT myself’.

 The Trust offers our sincerest thanks to this group for being so open and willing to share their experiences and feelings through this first year of professional life: Andrew Bates, Stephanie Exley, Joanna Hunt, Bethany Morgan-Davis, Deborah May, Ryan McClure, Rebecca Power, Siobhan Scanlon, Paul Wilkinson, Katy Williams.